wazuh/wazuh-documentation/source/getting-started/components/elasticsearch.rst

 An Elasticsearch index is a collection of documents that are related to each other.
 Wazuh uses different indices for alerts data, raw events, status monitoring information, and performance-related data.

-Elasticsearch uses a data structure called an inverted index, which is designed to allow very fast full-text searches.
-An inverted index lists every unique word that appears in any document and identifies all of the documents each word occurs in.
+Elasticsearch uses a data structure called inverted index, which is designed to allow quick full-text searches.
+An inverted index lists every unique word that appears in any document and identifies all of the documents that contain each particular word.
 During the indexing process, Elasticsearch stores documents and builds an inverted index to make the document data searchable in near real-time.
 Indexing is initiated with the index API, through which you can add or update a JSON document in a specific index.

 Wazuh uses four different index patterns to store different event types.